 We are seeing enticing rises in property values between north Tacoma and West Seattle.
 Additionally, robust and diverse inventory cities like Burien continue to host profitable real estate options.
-Several factors contribute to a strong real estate market in Washington state: employment prospects, home prices and values, local inventory, and development opportunities.
+Several factors contribute to a strong real estate market in Washington state overall: employment prospects, home prices and values, local inventory, and development opportunities.

-Is it a Good Time to Buy a House?
+Is it a Good Time to Buy a House in Seattle?

-There is currently a diverse inventory of investment properties in the Burien market, which provides opportunities for both single-family and multi-family investors, as well as those acquiring homes to rent out.
+There is currently a diverse inventory of investment properties in the Burien market, which provides opportunities for both single-family and multi-family investors, as well as those acquiring rental homes.

-More than 50% of the real estate market in Seattle is renters – significantly higher than in most regions – and a large portion of which is starting to move outside of the major city into places like Burien.
+More than 50% of the real estate market in Seattle is renters – significantly higher than in most regions – and a large portion of which is starting to move outside of the major city into smaller suburbs like Burien.
 Seattle job growth is not showing signs of slowing, but renters are looking elsewhere, which is to your benefit if you buy an investment property anywhere between north Tacoma and West Seattle.
 Consider King County, Snohomish, and Pierce County, which both saw property values increase by more than twenty percent last year.

-With the demand for rental homes continuing to rise, investors can expect to see a healthy return on their investment (ROI), as long as they market and manage the properties appropriately.
+With the demand for rental homes and multi-family housing continuing to rise, investors can expect to see a healthy return on their investment (ROI), as long as they market and manage the properties appropriately.
 The choices you make as a landlord near Seattle can significantly impact how your rental property performs.

 Protecting Your Real Estate Investment

-Washington state real estate appears to be a worthwhile investment based on key 2019 market trends and the 2020 forecast.
+Washington state real estate appears to be a worthwhile investment based on key 2021 market trends and the 2022 forecast.
 Rental properties are likely to continue to be in high demand along the stretch between North Tacoma and West Seattle.
 Whether you are looking to enter the residential rental market (if you are, here are the common mistakes to avoid when managing apartments) or add to your existing inventory, you want to find the right property manager to help protect the investment you made.
 Powell Property Management can help you make the most of your real estate investment by managing your properties so they stay competitive in the Seattle market.
 Please reach out to us today to learn more about how hiring the right property managers can keep your investment profitable and protect your valuable time.